linkedin/opticss/packages/code-style/README.md

 Node Support Policy
 -------------------

-Starting with Node 8, CSS Blocks and related projects will support all [Active LTS releases of Node][node-releases].
-Once a node version moves into "Maintenance LTS" we reserve the right to drop support for it with the next *minor* release.
+Starting with Node 8, `css-blocks`, `OptiCSS` and related projects will support all [Active LTS releases of Node][node-releases].
+Once a node version moves into "Maintenance LTS" we reserve the right to drop support for it with the next
+*minor* release.
 Our projects are configured to set the node `engine` version in their `package.json`, so such releases will not regress for projects using older versions of node &mdash; but bug fixes and new features may not be